-Personal problems could include issues such as stress, depression, anxiety, bereavement, relationship breakdown, domestic violence, and low self-esteem.
-Work-related difficulties could include issues such as bullying and harassment, managing your workload, dealing with work errors, manager/supervisor relationships and adjusting to new responsibilities.
+Problems you may face could include stress, depression, anxiety, bereavement, relationship breakdown, domestic violence, and low self-esteem.
+And work-related difficulties could include issues such as bullying and harassment, managing your workload, dealing with work errors, manager/supervisor relationships and adjusting to new responsibilities.

 To make an appointment, call the RCN on 0345 772 6100.
 You can call between 8.30am and 8.30pm, seven days a week, 365 days a year.

 The counselling service operates over the telephone so you can access counselling at a time that suits you.
 One of our counsellors will phone you at an agreed time, so the RCN pays for the call.

 The next available appointment is in 9 - 10 weeks.

 As part of your counselling with the RCN we will invite you to complete a brief, confidential questionnaire.
 The information you provide will give focus to your sessions, help your counsellor understand how you are at the moment, and help us evaluate and improve our service.